bitcoin/bitcoin/src/qt/README.md

 ### \*model.(h/cpp)

 The model.
 When it has a corresponding controller, it generally inherits from  [QAbstractTableModel](http://doc.qt.io/qt-5/qabstracttablemodel.html).
-Models that are used by controllers as helpers inherit from other QT classes like [QValidator](http://doc.qt.io/qt-5/qvalidator.html).
+Models that are used by controllers as helpers inherit from other Qt classes like [QValidator](http://doc.qt.io/qt-5/qvalidator.html).

 ClientModel is used by the main application `bitcoingui` and several models like `peertablemodel`.